eva-may-JS/Individual-Full-Stack-Project/README.md

 ### Validator Testing

-- HTML
+1. HTML

+Checked using the W3C HTML Validator

-An error caused by an extra </p> tag was flagged on the event_detail template.
+An error caused by an extra paragraph tag was flagged on the event_detail template.
 On further inspection this turned out to be due to Summernote adding paragraph tags around event descriptions, as seen below:

 ![Event detail template error](...)